My infatuation with pizza is no secret.

 Naan is pre-cooked, ready to roll, and feels far less heavy than your standard pizza crust.

 As far as the cooking process goes, when I’m looking to impart a touch of extra flavor, I gas up the grill.
-Naan crisps up beautifully in the oven (extra olive oil and parchment paper are my secrets), but throwing them onto the fire brings a grate presence of smoke and char that you just can’t mimic indoors.
+Naan crisps up beautifully in the oven (extra olive oil and parchment paper are my secrets), but, as I’ve learned from my other grilled flatbread recipe, throwing them onto the fire brings a grate presence of smoke and char that you just can’t mimic indoors.

 Welp, looks like there’s no stopping my puns.